MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

       -  **Organization Name**: The name of the organization for which you want to trigger the card.
       - **Card Name**: Name of the card to refer to in the list of available cards in the **Manage insight cards**.
       - **Description**: The summary or the basic information of the card that is to be displayed.
       - **Action**: The convenient links that will help you complete whatever type of action the card is recommending.
 The number (up to two) and types of links provided here vary by card type.
-To learn more, see [Add actions to cards](#add-actions-to-cards)
+To learn more, see [Add actions to cards](#add-actions-to-cards).
       - **Action Parameter**: The ID of the created action.
       - Optionally, you can configure the advanced options for the condition.
 Select **Show advanced options** and update the parameters **Title**, **Start Date**, **End Date**, **Display to**, **Reasons**, **Regarding Object ID**, **Action Parameter Entity ID Type**, and **Regarding Object Type**.